Winter 2025

 Work in the Fehmarnbelt

 Work at sea began in June 2020.
-Some 2 million tonnes of Norwegian granite were used for the creation of the new coastline while dredging and reclamation was performed by 60 vessels.
+Some 2 million tonnes of Norwegian granite were used for the creation of the new coastline while dredging and reclamation was performed by up to 60 vessels.

-The dredging of the tunnel trench, which was completed in the autumn of 2024, resulted in almost 15 million m3 soil, stone and sand, which will be repurposed for 300 hectares of new nature and recreational areas at Rødbyhavn.
+The dredging of the tunnel trench, which was completed in 2024, resulted in almost 15 million m3 soil, stone and sand, which will be reused for around 300 hectares of new nature and recreational areas at Rødbyhavn .

 The construction site at Puttgarden

 The German construction site is significantly smaller than the site in Denmark, but still forms a crucial part of the project area.
-Work is carried out on a staggered basis in relation to the Danish schedule.
+The work is carried out at planned staggered intervals in relation to the work being carried out at the Danish construction site.

 The German portal consists of two parts: a 400-metre-long section, which is being built as a cut & cover tunnel and an approximately 150-metre-long light transition zone, which provides for a smooth transition to the motorway and railway on land.

-Further inland, work is underway on three new bridges for the new alignment leading towards the tunnel entrance.
+Further inland, work is underway on two of three new bridges for the new alignment leading towards the tunnel entrance.